Nursing Home Recreates Communist East Germany For Dementia Patients

 "All elements that are always used in the treatment of people with dementia are there" at the Dresden nursing home, said Dr. Vjera Holthoff-Detto, who heads the psychiatry department at Alexianer Hospital in Berlin.
 "They used the opportunity to really remodel their setting and make everything look [like] 50 years earlier."

-Wolfram said another common therapy for dementia patients is to trigger their memories by showing them personal mementos or tools from their former jobs.
+Wolfram said another common therapy for dementia patients is to trigger memories by showing them personal mementos or tools from their former jobs.

 But he said the individual approach doesn't always work well with people who lived in societies like East Germany, where the state heavily controlled its citizens' lives, including what line of work they went into.